 For baking, I discovered the value of using an ice cream scoop with the spring release for dropping the cookie dough onto the cookie sheets.
 The secret to this method is after loading your dough and dropping your batter that you dip the used scoop in some water.
 You repeat this after every cookie drop.
 The cookie dough slides out this way without sticking.

 The type of scoop I use depends on the size of the cookie I want or a muffin.
 For giant cookie or giant muffins, I use the regular ice cream scoop.
 For small cookies, I use the small melon-ball scoop that has the same spring release design.

 For speeding up cutting bar cookies, a pizza cutter glides through the baked cookies more smoothly than using a knife.
 The pieces come out more evenly as well without crumbling.

 Greasing your baking pans is a sloppy process for hands.
-Another one of my favorite kitchen shortcuts is protecting my hands before greasing the baking pans or a casserole dish by making a mitt out of a clean sandwich bag.
+Another one of my favorite tips is protecting my hands before greasing the baking pans or a casserole dish by making a mitt out of a clean sandwich bag.

-Here are few kitchen shortcuts I use for cake baking.
+Here are few tips that I use for cake baking.
 Dusting the bottom of layer cake pans with flour is easier if you load up a salt shaker with larger holes with flour for this purpose for better cake removal.